directus-labs/guest-authoring/integrating-melisearch-indexing-in-solidStart-and-directus/index.md

 ## Summary
 In this tutorial, you've learned how to integrate Meilisearch indexing with Directus and SolidStart.
-You've built a SolidStart application that automatically indexes data created, updated, or deleted from a Directus project in Meilisearch.
+You've learned how to setup the Directus hooks that automatically indexes data created, updated, or deleted from a Directus project in Meilisearch.